 You shall not make use of code you find from other sources including the world wide web.
 Materials from the web should only be used for educational purposes.
 Thus, you can read about linked lists and look at examples of linked list code, but you must not copy any code from the web or be looking at any of this code from the web when writing anything you turn in.

 You are also allowed to post short segments of code (2 lines or less) of code that are giving you syntax errors to the class listserv in order to get help on fixing the syntax error.

 If you have any doubts about what is allowed, ask the instructor.

-Plagiarism detection software will be used on assignments to find students who have copied code from one another.
+Plagiarism detection software shall be used on assignments to find students who have copied code from one another or from the web.

-For more information on Scholastic Dishonesty see the
+For more information on Scholastic Honesty and the UT Honor code see the

 University Policy on Scholastic Dishonesty

-Religious Holidays: By UT Austin policy, you must notify me of your pending absence at least fourteen days prior to the date of observance of a religious holy day.
+Religious Holidays: By UT Austin policy, you must notify "as far in advance of the absence as possible so that arrangements can be made."
+Please email me at least fourteen (14) days prior to the date of observance of a religious holy day so I have time to set up accommodations.
 If you must miss a class, an examination, a work assignment, or a project in order to observe a religious holy day, you will be given an opportunity to complete the missed work within a reasonable time after the absence.